explodinglabs/iko/README.md

 ## Installation

-Iko runs inside a Docker container, so you'll need to have [Docker installed](https://docs.docker.com/get-docker/) first.
+Iko runs inside a container, so you'll need to have [Docker installed](https://docs.docker.com/get-docker/) first.

 To install the `iko` command-line tool, run: